-Loch Ness is a deep, large, freshwater loch located in the Scottish Highlands. it extends for approx 37 km (23 ml) southwest of Inverness.
-The surface of Loch Ness is 16 m (52 ft) above sea level. the loch is best known for alleged sightings of cryptozoological Loch Ness Monster, affectionately known as "Nessie".
-Popular belief in animal's existence has varied since 1933 when it was first brought to the attentionof the world.
+Loch Ness is a deep, large, freshwater lake in the Scottish Highlands. it extends for approx 37 km (23 ml) southwest of Inverness.
+Lake's surface is 16 m (52 ft) above sea level.
+The lake is best known for alleged sightings of Loch Ness Monster (aka "Nessie").
+Popular belief in animal's existence has varied since 1933 when it was brought to world's attention for the first time.

 Loch Ness tours, shore excursions, hotels